 Navaid Data

 In support of the navigation function, the system must contain an extensive navigation data base.
 This database typically includes the enroute, terminal, and approach procedures (including RNP values), the navigation aid ground station information, and the procedure recommended navaid information required for flight in the area in which the aircraft operates.
-See Section 9.2 for additional details regarding the navigation database.
+See Section Error!
+Reference source not found. for additional details regarding the navigation database.

 Crew Controlled Navigation Options